Arthur Lyon Fremantle: Later life and career

-In 1899, after his term in office ended, Lieutenant-General Arthur Fremantle returned to England.
-Fremantle was appointed a Knight of Grace of the Order of St John on 7 March 1900.
+In 1899, after his term in Malta ended, Fremantle returned to England.
+He was appointed a Knight of Grace of the Order of St John on 7 March 1900.

 A member of the Royal Yacht Squadron, General Fremantle died at the age of 65 in the Squadron's headquarters in Cowes Castle on the Isle of Wight from complications of asthma on 25 September 1901.
 On the centenary of his funeral, a ceremony marking the restoration of his grave in Woodvale Cemetery, near Brighton, was conducted by his descendants and by Civil War re-enactors from the United States.

 Legacy

 Although the book was a best-seller at the time, the ultimate defeat of the Confederacy led to a sharp decrease in Britain of the appetite for Civil War diaries after 1865, including Fremantle's diary.
 In 1952, however, historian Walter Lord published a revised edition of Three Months in the Southern States, retitled The Fremantle Diary, which featured an introduction by the editor and detailed references.